Fears of more violence after worst London riots for years

 "The rioting in Tottenham last night was utterly unacceptable," a spokesman for Prime Minister David Cameron said.
 "There is no justification for the aggression the police and the public faced, or for the damage to property."

-The capital also saw riots at the end of last year when protests against government plans to raise tuition fees for university students in the center of London turned violent.
+The capital also saw riots at the end of last year when protests against government plans to raise tuition fees for university students in the centre of London turned violent with police and government buildings attacked.

-During the most serious disturbances last December, rioters targeted the limousine belonging to heir-to-the-throne Prince Charles and his wife Camilla.
+During the most serious disturbances last December, rioters targeted the limousine belonging to heir-to-the-throne Prince Charles and his wife Camilla, kicking its doors, cracking a window and reportedly jabbing Camilla with a stick.